Lucas-Erkana/Accessibility/README.md

 <img src="/images/facebook.svg" alt="logo" width="18"  height="18" />[facebook](https://www.facebook.com/lucash.toni)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>

+- Implement some UX improvements: add a home page, include transitions and/or animation

 - Implement additional pages, which will allow the user to Register